-If upgrading to Rapid Recovery Core release 6.3, you can continue to protect machines with older versions of Agent.
+If upgrading to Rapid Recovery Core release 6.4, you can continue to protect machines with older versions of Agent.
 If you have a current maintenance contract and are experiencing difficulties, contact Quest Data Protection Support for assistance with any release version covered under full or limited support.

-To see Rapid Recovery software releases under full, limited, or discontinued support, and to understand those terms, refer to the product life cycle information on the Support website.
+To see which support status (full, limited, or discontinued support) applies to each Rapid Recovery software release, and to understand those terms, refer to the product life cycle information on the Support website.
 Navigate to https://support.quest.com/rapid-recovery/, select the appropriate release in the product filter, and then click the "Product Life Cycle and Policies" tab.

 To use any new features or enhancements in the latest Agent software, you must upgrade your protected machines to that version.
 Before upgrading, always make sure the operating system on the protected machine is supported.
 In general, Quest supports the latest generally available versions of Windows and many recent distributions of Linux.
-For specific information on supported operating systems, see the Rapid Recovery 6.3 System Requirements Guide.
+For specific information on supported operating systems for this release, see the Rapid Recovery 6.4 System Requirements Guide.